developer-zebra/developer-zebra-site/src/stagenow/2-10/Profiles/osupdate/index.md

 18. Select whether to provide an error message if any conditional update fails:
     ![img](../../images/profiles/OSUpdate_6_Review.jpg)

-19. Select "Continue" to apply the update and proceed to the [Review window](../../stagingprofiles?Review):
+19. Select "Complete Profile" to apply the update and proceed to the [Review window](../../stagingprofiles?Review).